flpolycyber/flpolycyber.github.io/CONTRIBUTING.md

 * On the repository's page on GitHub, click the green code button
 * Copy the repository's URL
-* Open VS Code and press Ctrl + J to open the terminal
+* Open your IDE (like VS Code) and press Ctrl + J to open the terminal

 Now **choose where you'd like to have this repository** on your computer's local files.
-Use your the terminal to [navigate to your chosen location](https://fernando-mc.github.io/python3-workshop/navigating-with-a-terminal.html)
+Use VS Code's terminal to [navigate to your chosen location](https://fernando-mc.github.io/python3-workshop/navigating-with-a-terminal.html)

 For example, from my home directory, to create the repository folder in a folder called "Code" in my Documents folder, I would run the command: